 9-12 credits in courses exploring current theories about writing, the teaching of writing, and the contexts of writing – including linguistics, critical theory, and discourse analysis.

-The concentration in Composition & Pedagogy allows students to develop an interest in the theory and practice of teaching composition.
+The concentration in Writing Studies allows students to develop an interest in the theory and practice of teaching composition and empirical research in writing studies.
 The student may choose from among available courses in composition theory, pedagogy, linguistics, literacy, and rhetoric.

 Candidates for this degree also may take related courses from faculty in Communication (Nathan Stormer) and Education.